-Compared to AME Gaia (Review coming soon)
+Compared to AME Gaia (Review link)

 AME Gaia is a twin flagship that goes along with Raven to serve a different sound taste through a different driver combination.
 While Raven is a hybrid IEM using 8BA+4EST (still surprising me considering how fine it performs..), Gaia is a tribrid that also sports a dynamic driver, using 1DD+6BA+4EST.